yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 The second project, in the same three month period, produced 45k new lines and removed 9k, which comes to 54k in all.
 To complete this work, we spent only $7k (approximately 350 working hours in 650 tasks).
-Thus, the project costs merely:
+Thus, the project cost merely:

 <p style="color:green;text-align:center;font-size:2em;">&cent;13 per line</p>